Shravana Banthu: Cast

+Production

+The filming was held at Ambuthirtha.
+The song "Baanina Anchinda" was shot at Annapoorna Temple at Horanadu.

 Soundtrack

 The music was composed by M. Ranga Rao to the lyrics of Chi.
 Udaya Shankar.
 All the songs were received exceptionally well and are considered evergreen hits of Kannada cinema.
+All songs were sung by Rajkumar and Vani Jayaram only.
+The song "Ide Ragadalli" was set in Durga raga.